Policy

 setBindings(array|RepeatedField $var)

-Associates a list of members
+Associates a list of members to a role.

-with no members will result in an error.
+bindings with no members will result in an error.

 Generated from protobuf field repeated .google.iam.v1.Binding bindings = 4;